-But alas! the task is great, and non sum qualis eram!
-My understanding indeed, such as it is, is extended rather than diminished: I see things more in the whole, more consistent, and more clearly deduced from, and related to, each other.
-But what I gain on the side of philosophy, I lose on the side of poetry: the flowers are gone, when the fruits begin to ripen, and the fruits perhaps will never ripen perfectly.
-The climate (under our Heaven of a Court) is but cold and uncertain; the winds rife, and the winter comes on.
-I find myfelf but little disposed to build a new house; I have nothing left but to gather up the reliques of a wreck, and look about me to fee how few friends I have left.
-Pray, whose esteem or admiration should I desire now to procure by my writings? whose friendship or conversation to obtain by 'em?
-I am a man of desperate fortunes, that is, a man whose friends are dead: for I never aim'd at any other fortune than in friends.
-As foon as I had fent my last letter, I receiv'd a most kind one from you, expressing great pain for my late illness at Mr. Cheselden's.
-I conclude you was eased of that friendly apprehension in a few days after you had dispatched yours, for mine must have reached you then.
+But alas! the task is great, and non sum qualis eram !
+My understanding indeed, such as it is, is extended rather than diminish'd: I see things more in the whole. more confistent, and more clearly deduced from, and related to, each other.
+But what I gain on the fide of philosophy.
+I lose on the fide of poetry: the flowers are gone, when the fruits begin to ripen, and the fruits perhaps will never ripen perfectly.
+The climate (under our Heaven of a Court) is but cold and uncertain: the winds rife, and the winter comes on.
+I find myfelf but little dispos'd to build a new house: I have nothing left but to gather up the reliques of a wreck, and look about me to fee how few friends I have left.
+Pray, whose esteem or admiration should I desire now to procure by my writings? whose friendship or conversation to obtain by them?
+I am a man of desperate fortunes, that is, a man whose friends are dead : for I never aim'd at any other fortune than in friends.
+As foon as I had fent my last letter, I receiv'd a most kind one from you, expressing great pain for my late illness at Mr. Chesel. den's.
+I conclude you was eased of that friendly apprehension in a few days after you had dispatched yours. for mine must have reached you then.
 I wondered a little at your quære, who Chefelden was?
-It shews that the truest merit does not travel so far any way as on the wings of poetry; he is the most noted, and most deserving man, in the whole profession of Chirurgery; and has fav'd the lives of thousands by his manner of cutting for the stone. - I am now well, or what I must call so.
+It shews that the truest merit does not travel so far any way as on the wings of Poetry; he is the most noted, and most deserving man, in the whole profession of Chirurgery; and has fav'd the lives of thousands by his manner of cutting for the stone. -I am now well, or what I must call so.
+I have lately feen some writings of Lord B.'s since he went to France.
+Nothing can depress his Genius: Whatever befals him, he will fill be the greatest man in the world, either in his own time, or with posterity.